Sam Crossland · 1st May 2025

 Once your ADO pipeline is configured, you’ll be able to see the status checks directly within the PR view in ADO by navigating to the Checks section.
 Here, you’ll see two types of checks related to the pipeline:

-If you’re using Gearset, you can see extra information about the Branch Policies you have in place, like minimum reviewers or comment requirements.
-It will also split out the “Build Validation” rule from the extra PR status check (with a “Details” hyperlink to the side) separately so you can click straight through to the build results.
+If you’re using Gearset, you can see extra information about the branch policies you have in place, like minimum reviewers or comment requirements.
+It will also split out the “Build Validation” rule from the extra PR status check (with a “Details” hyperlink to the side) separately, so you can click straight through to the build results if you configured that parameter.

 Exploring pipeline run details